samnurmi/samnurmi/README.md

 - Roboten - a new way to build applications re-imagined from the ground up.
 - KerrOS - The 6th and missing operating system.
 The web operating system.
 - Mettlo - An infrastructure wrapper.
-Have only one place, but under use any modern hyperscalers or local vendors, or even your own infrastructure.
+Manage all your infrastructure from one place, but underneath use any modern hyperscalers or local vendors, or your own infrastructure.
 - Blinking things - Open Source blueprint to become your own hyperscaler or GPU hyperscaler.

 \* ... should I also add the buzzword AI here and there?